-LOS ANGELES– The Writers Guild of America West has announced the honorees for the 2015 Feature Writer Access Project, the WGAW’s diversity screenwriting program for minority, women, and 60-and-older writers.
+LOS ANGELES– The Writers Guild of America West has announced the honorees for the 2015 Feature Writer Access Project, the WGAW’s Inclusion and Equity screenwriting program for minority, women, and 60-and-older writers.

 This year’s Feature WAP honorees and their screenplays are:

 - Bo Yeon Kim – The Last Rocket Home

 - Garner Simmons – A Cool State of Blood